 All candidates following a Teacher Education program must be formally admitted to Teacher Education.
-The Admission to Teacher Education process is an advisement and tracking procedure designed to assist candidatesin completion of degree requirements.
+The Admission to Teacher Education process is an advisement and tracking procedure designed to assist candidates in completion of degree requirements.
 Admission to Teacher Education is a prerequisite for enrollment in professional education courses.
 Failure to make application at the appropriate time can jeopardize timely program completion.

-Application for Admission to Teacher Education should be made upon completion of 50 semester hours of corecurriculum credit.
+Application for Admission to Teacher Education should be made upon completion of 50 semester hours of core curriculum credit.
 Transfer students with at least 50 semester hours of credit must make application for Admission to Teacher Education immediately upon entering the University.
-Application forms may be obtained from the College of Education office.
+The application form is electronic.
+The link may be obtained from the academic advisor.

-All applicants must submit the application and a two-page autobiography to the College of Education office.
+All applicants must submit the application and a two-page autobiograph.
 Students are notified by letter of admission to a Teacher Education program.
 Admission to Teacher Education must occur at least two semesters prior to the Student Teaching semester, and prior to enrollment in any 3000or 4000 level program courses.